zackzhuochen/zackzhuochen.github.io/index.md

 ## Research in Progress

 - *Tracks of Division: The Effects of Standard Gauge Railways on National Identity in Kenya*
-  - Third Prize in the Excellent Paper Award of the Harare Forum for Africa
 - *African Socialism and State-building in Kenya: The Origin of Harambee Movement during the Cold War*
-  - First Prize in the Excellent Paper Award of the Fudan University Postgraduate Forum (*Guowu Luntan*)
 - *Democracy or Ethnicity?
 The Impacts of the Devolution Reform on Public Goods Provision in Kenya*
-  - Awarded Excellent Grade for Term Paper in the “African Politics and Society” Course

 ## Thesis